bauerhaus/red_buoy_pod/README.md

 - Feed validator–friendly XML output
 - Supports multiple podcast subjects from a single content type
 - Does not require Views (but supports them)
+- Text Sanitization for Podcast Compatibility - see note below

 QUICK START
 -----------